 In terms of making the online store more user-friendly, we already did several things – but of course, there’s always room for improvement.
 One thing that is specific to Puratos is that our customers tend to buy the same products over and over again.
 So, since the very first version of the platform, we included the functionality to view customary products and previous orders, to facilitate our client’s task.

-The upper search bar only searches core products which are available in the public area and not the full catalog.
-So if a logged in user wanted to find a non-core product, they needed to use the second search engine, in a lower area of the page, to search from the full list.
+The upper search bar only searches core products that are available in the public area and not the full catalogue.
+So if a logged-in user wanted to find a non-core product, s/he needed to use the second search engine, in a lower area of the page, to search from the full list.
 As the upper search was more visible, everyone simply ignored the lower one.

-So, we temporarily removed the upper search in an attempt to force customers to use the lower search.
-However, now we are working to harmonize both search engines and keep only one search bar.
+We decided to temporarily remove the upper search in an attempt to force customers to use the lower search.
+But now we are working to harmonize both search engines and keep only one search bar.
 It looks like the obvious choice now, but we couldn’t have thought of it if the customer feedback wasn’t there.